 Kind of how I felt after the fourth hole today on the Tom Fazio Premier course at Treetops.

-Consider that after our morning round at the Signature course the Golf Road Warriors barely paused for a quick bite in the clubhouse and an interlude with our videographer, David Whyte (that result to be seen here), before heading straight onto the Premier.
+Consider that after our morning round at the Signature course the Golf Road Warriors barely paused for a quick bite in the clubhouse and an interlude with our videographer, David Whyte, before heading straight onto the Premier.

 I started off with a bogey, wasted a lot of time on the second until I picked up, parred the third, and took aim on the par-3 fourth as the beverage cart girl hove into view.
 I launched a tremendous shank off into the weeds, just as the cart girl pulled up to our group.